 Allergies can affect people differently.
 While one person might have a mild reaction to a certain allergen, someone else might experience more severe symptoms.
 Mild allergies are an inconvenience, but severe allergies can be life-threatening.

 Mild allergy symptoms may not be extreme, but they can affect the entire body.
-Mild symptoms include skin rash, hives, runny nose, itchy eyes, nausea, or stomach cramping.
+Mild symptoms may include:

-Some allergies can grow less severe as a child grows up.
+Some childhood allergies can grow less severe over time.
 This is particularly true for egg allergy.
 However, most allergies last throughout life.

 You can also develop allergies as a result of repeated exposure to a toxin, such as bee stings or poison oak.
 With enough cumulative exposures over a lifetime, your immune system can become hypersensitive to the toxin, giving you a severe allergy.

 Allergy symptoms occur when your immune system overreacts to allergens in your body.
 Your immune system mistakenly believes that an allergen from a food, such as a peanut, is a harmful substance invading your body.
 The immune system releases chemicals, including histamine, to fight off the foreign invader.

 When your immune system releases these chemicals, it causes your body to have an allergic reaction.

 When the immune system overreacts, it can cause body parts to swell, particularly these: